USEPA/AMET/docs/AMET_Users_Guide_v14b.md

 CASTNET networks as the observational data to use for the SO4 evaluation.
 The corresponding input file, scatterplot.input, will likely not need to be changed for this example.

+Each script requires an input file, located in the subdirectory **input\_files**.
-Note that while each script has its own individual corresponding input file, there is also an input file called **all_scripts.input**, which contains all the options available for all the analysis scripts.
-This input file can be used instead of script specific input files, thereby eliminating the need to edit each individual input file.
-This may be a preferred option for some users.
+The input file contains all the options available for each script, and allows the user to customize scripts to their liking.
+Unlike previous version of AMET where each script had its own individual input file, for AMETv1.4b and beyond, all scripts by default will use the **all_scripts.input** file, which contains all the options available for all the analysis scripts.
+This eliminates the need to edit each individual input file.

 A brief summary of each of the typical options for a AQ analysis script is given below in table 7-2.<a id="Table_7-2"></a>